htetaunghtut/R-programming-for-Statistical-Analysis-in-Agricultural-Experiment/README.md

 Objectives

-  "Understand when to use different experimental designs and how randomization and layouts are generated     both in vivo and in vitro"
+  "Understand the different experimental designs, experimental unit, obsesrvational unit realting with when to use them, and how randomization and       layouts are generated both in vivo and in vitro"

-  "Understand and learn how to perform mean comparisons and analysis of variance" "Understand and learn how to use data transformations" "Understand how to handle missing data"
+  "Learn how to perform mean comparisons and analysis of variance"

+  "Perceive how to visualize and manipulated the data"

+  "Know and learn how to handle the missing data"

+  "Find out and learn how to use data transformations "

   "Understand how to study relationships between variables using correlation and linear regression"